Vegan caramel cheesecake

 - Optional: Slice the vanilla pod and scrape out the seeds.

 - Place all the ingredients in a pot or pan.

 - Combine everything well and stir continuously.

-- Let bubble for 10 minutes and set aside.
+- Let simmer for 10 minutes and set aside.
 Enjoy still warm.

 This vegan caramel dip works perfectly on a cake or as a dip for vegan snicker balls or fresh fruits.
-The dip gets thicker by the time, so use it still warm if you want to decorate a cake with.
-The creme of the coconut can is important for the consistency of your caramel dip.
+The caramel gets thicker by the time, so use it still warm if you want to decorate a cake with it.
+The creme of the coconut can is essential for the consistency of your caramel dip.
 There is a firmer creme at the top of the can that works perfectly for a thick caramel creme.